The Illinois Film Tax Credit

 Highlights of the expanded program include:

-• Extended for another decade.
-New Sunset Date: Dec 31st, 2032
+• New, Extended Sunset Date: Dec 31st, 2039

 In terms of the long game, experts predict this legislation will put Film in Illinois on the trajectory to become a billion-dollar business, creating opportunities for diverse good paying jobs.
-Our efforts over the past two years have elevated awareness and identified film production as an important and fast-growing sector of the state’s economy.
+Our efforts over the past several years have elevated awareness and identified film production as an important and fast-growing sector of the state’s economy.
 And amplified the industry’s commitment to the development and training of an equitable and skilled workforce which provides access and opportunity to minority and underserved communities.

 The IPA continues to be engaged in lobbying, advocacy, and outreach with the media, legislators, and government officials.